maziac/DeZog/documentation/zx81/zx81-zsim.md

 Note:
 - Globbing is done for `LOAD "..."` but not for "load" in launch.json.
 - `LOAD` also supports the load-address syntax.
 E.g. `LOAD "MUNCHER.UDG;8192"` will load the raw data file MUNCHER.UDG to address 8192.
+- The file pattern matching is case insensitive.

 ## Loading a .p file
 Outside the "zsim" property use e.g: